FF Logo

 Guidelines:

-3. Do not intentionally report false information about your servers to the tracker (ie. reporting inaccurate player count numbers, configured gametype, etc.)
+3. Do not report false information about your servers to the tracker (ie. reporting inaccurate player count numbers, configured gametype, etc.)

 4. Do not attempt to spam or flood the tracker with a large amount of pointless records (ie. hosting hundreds of password-protected servers that no one can join, etc.)